Valuing Insurance Brokers

 - 3.70x – 5.70xx EBITDA

-With a clearer understanding of what your business is worth, you can begin taking steps to increase the value of your insurance brokerage prior to a potential sell.
+With a clearer understanding of what your business is worth, you can begin taking steps to increase the value of your insurance brokerage prior to a potential sale.
 I will touch on four ways in which you can increase the value of your business.
 There are many factors to take into consideration, but this will provide you with the basis of what your company is worth and a few ideas to increase your company’s value.
 If you are searching for a more extensive valuation, reach out to a valuation professional like Peak Business Valuation, business appraiser California.

 There are several success factors that help distinguish an insurance broker: